5 investments to avoid in your taxable accounts

-Brian Baker, CFA, covers investing and retirement for Bankrate.
+Brian Baker, CFA, covered investing and retirement for Bankrate.
 He previously worked in equity research at Diamond Hill Capital Management and is a CFA Charterholder.
 His work has appeared online in various publications including MarketWatch, Fortune, the Omaha World-Herald, the Minneapolis Star Tribune, The Detroit News, MSN and Yahoo Finance.
 He also serves on the Investment Task Force for the Society for Advancing Business Editing and Writing.

 Prior to joining Bankrate, he covered mergers and acquisitions for MLex Market Insight in Washington, D.C.
 Baker is passionate about helping people make sense of complicated financial topics so that they can better plan for their financial futures.